-Roundhouse Shines by Olga Koumoundouros is a site-determined artwork using the neglected foundation of a historic train turn-around at the Bowtie Project.
+Roundhouse Shines by Olga Koumoundouros is a site-determined artwork using the neglected foundation of a historic train turntable at the Bowtie Project.
 For this work, Koumoundouros has constructed a 90+ foot long wooden table that bisects the center of the roundhouse and mirrors the topography of the ground, forming its own undulating horizon line.
-Rectilinear benches made from salvaged rail yard planks line the table and shade canopies provide relief from the sun while simultaneously acting as demarcations of the twelve stations of the clock.
+Rectilinear benches made from salvaged rail yard planks line the table and shade canopies provide relief from the sun while simultaneously acting as demarcations of the 12 stations of the clock.
 The entire structure including the roundhouse floor and its native debris are coated in a multicolored gradient of acrylic house paint.

-For the closing, Koumoundouros has conceived and produced a short performance where she will conduct 12-20 performers through a series of movements that engage the circular shape of the Roundhouse and it’s river adjacent location.
+For the closing, Koumoundouros has conceived and produced a short performance where she will conduct 12-20 performers through a series of movements that engage the circular shape of the Roundhouse and its river-adjacent location.
 The piece is set to a soundscape of music, voices, and environmental noise, and will conclude with the performers feeding the audience.

 Roundhouse Shines is sandwiched between the thriving biodiversity of the Los Angeles River and areas of light industrial use, an active commuter railway, homeless encampments and bourgeoning private development.
-In this new work, Koumoundouros grapples with the multiple histories of displacement, renewal and both generative and speculative growth.
+In this new work, Koumoundouros grapples with the multiple histories of displacement, renewal, and both generative and speculative growth.